Storage Policy Groups

 Enter in a name and a description.
 Make sure to choose a tag category you created for SRM.

 In the case above, a tag was created to represent a FlashArray protection group.
-Though as discussed earlier, you can design your tagging for whatever fits your environment best.
+As discussed earlier, tagging can be designed for specific environmental considerations.

 Assigning Tags to a Datastore